Fudenberg-Research-Group/dynamic_extrusion_boundaries/README.md

 '''

 #### analysis
-Once the data is processed, perform various analyses to quantify features such as:
+Once the data is processed, perform analyses to quantify observable features such as:

 - FRiP (Fraction of Reads in Peaks)
 - TADs (Topologically Associating Domains)
-- Dots
+- Dots (loops between barriers)
--Vermicelli: Analysis of accumulation of extruders on axial structures.
+- Vermicelli: Analysis of accumulation of extruders on axial structures.

 The analysis scripts are provided as Jupyter notebooks in the analysis directory.
 Each notebook includes detailed instructions and examples to guide you through the analysis process.